MuViCo/MuViCo/documentation/userguide.md

 - **Screen selection (purple buttons on the top labeled Open screen 1, Open screen 2, etc.)**

   - You can display a specific screen by clicking the **"Open screen"** button
-  - Above the individual Open Screen buttons, there is also an Open All Screens button, which lets you open all screens at once.
+  - Above the individual Open Screen buttons, there is also an **"Open All Screens"** button, which lets you open all screens at once.
   - You can open and close screens using the same buttons.
-When a screen is open, the button changes to “Close Screen.”
-The Open All Screens button works the same way — once all screens are open, it changes to “Close All Screens".
+When a screen is open, the button changes to **“Close Screen”**.
+The Open All Screens button works the same way — once all screens are open, it changes to **“Close All Screens"**.
   Mirroring:
     - Next to the individual **"Open screen"** button is an arrow that opens a dropdown menu.
       - There you can choose to mirror another screen's elements.